 Responsible service of gambling (RSG) training

-It is mandatory for certain people involved in Queensland's liquor and gaming industries to have the appropriate certification in the responsible service of gambling (RSG).
+Certain people involved in Queensland's liquor and gaming industries must have the appropriate certification in the responsible service of gambling (RSG).

 RSG certification and course delivery